rickeerickson/openwebui-wsl2-starter/README.md

 OPEN_WEBUI_CONTAINER_TAG="latest"
 ```

-- Edit the `config.sh` file to suit your network or container requirements.
+- Edit the `update_open-webui.config.sh` file to suit your network or container requirements.

 ## Usage